-Bellevue-based Symetra life insurance becomes Seattle NHL team’s first founding partner and sponsor
+Bellevue-based Symetra life insurance becomes Seattle NHL team’s first founding partner, sponsor

 Symetra Life Insurance has been named the first founding partner and sponsor of Seattle’s incoming National Hockey League franchise and will be featured prominently at the team’s arena and training facility.

-NHL Seattle and the Oak View Group announced Monday that the Bellevue-based company, founded in 1957, will also be the title sponsor of one of the premium clubs inside a rebuilt KeyArena when it opens again in summer 2021.
-A naming sponsor has yet to be announced for the $930 million arena – which NHL Seattle and OVG for now have dubbed “New Arena at Seattle Center’’ – but the Symetra brand will be displayed throughout its interior.
+NHL Seattle and the Oak View Group announced Monday the Bellevue-based company, founded in 1957, will also be the title sponsor of one of the premium clubs inside a rebuilt KeyArena when it opens again in summer 2021.
+A naming sponsor has yet to be announced for the $930 million arena — which NHL Seattle and OVG for now have dubbed “New Arena at Seattle Center’’ — but the Symetra brand will be displayed throughout its interior.

 In addition, the brand will appear on the ice and dasher boards at the Northgate Ice Center, the $85 million training facility being built at the site of the Northgate Mall and also expected to open in 2021.